WeblateOrg/weblate/docs/admin/config.rst

 API key for Apertium Web Service, currently not used.

-Not needed at all when running own Apertium APy server.
+Not needed at all when running your own Apertium APy server.

 .. seealso::